 The following diagram shows a more detailed view of how

-KeyEvents are routed through the Android TIF.
+routed through the Android TIF.

 It depicts the flow of a Red button app, common in Europe for letting users access interactive apps on their televisions.
 An app can be delivered over this transport stream.
 When the button is clicked, it lets users interact with these broadcast apps.
 For example, you might use these broadcast apps to access related web pages or sports scores.